Mine subsidence is deformation and/or displacement of the ground and any surface or subsurface features caused by underground coal mining operations.

 From 1 July 2014, the department’s former subsidence management plan process was replaced by a consolidated extraction plan process.
 This provides for the joint regulation of mine subsidence under a single extraction plan.

-- The DPIE is responsible for compliance and enforcement of the extraction plan so far as it relates to the development consent.
+- The DPE is responsible for compliance and enforcement of the extraction plan so far as it relates to the development consent.

 - The NSW Resources Regulator is responsible for compliance and enforcement of the extraction plan so far as it relates to requirements under the Mining Act 1992 and relevant safety legislation.
 This role principally relates to workplace safety, public safety, rehabilitation and resource recovery requirements.

-Rather than approving future extraction plans, the NSW Resources Regulator advises the DPIE in its approval process.
-The Regulator will also be able to direct or take other compliance actions to require lease holders to amend deficient plans.
-Any compliance actions undertaken by the NSW Resources Regulator will be in the context of rehabilitation and safety legislative requirements only
+Rather than approving extraction plans, the NSW Resources Regulator advises the DPE in its approval process.
+The Regulator is also be able to direct or take other compliance actions to require mining lease holders to amend deficient plans.
+Any compliance actions undertaken by the NSW Resources Regulator is in the context of rehabilitation and safety legislative requirements only.

 Guidelines and reference material

-- New mining lease extraction plan condition The new mining lease extraction plan condition replaced the former subsidence management plan condition on coal mining leases from 1 July 2014.
+- Mining lease extraction plan condition The mining lease extraction plan condition replaced the former subsidence management plan condition on relevant underground coal mining leases from 1 July 2014.
+View the standard extraction plan condition on mining leases (PDF, 155.62 KB).

 Notices of determination

-For access to individual subsidence management plans or extraction plans, please contact the Regulator on 1300 814 609 or email@example.com
+For access to individual subsidence management plans, please contact the NSW Resources Regulator on 1300 814 609 or email@example.com

 Exploration, geological and mining information, including subsidence management plans approved before 2020, can be accessed via the DIGS Database.
 More information on how to use DIGS.